rclone/rclone/docs/content/union.md

 name> remote
 Type of storage to configure.
-Choose a number from below, or type in your own value 1 / Alias for a existing remote
+Choose a number from below, or type in your own value 1 / Alias for an existing remote
    \ "alias"
  2 / Amazon Drive
    \ "amazon cloud drive"